 Three years ago, she dreamed of the same, but now — in her fourth year of university — the 21-year-old from the northeastern Chinese province of Jilin is on a different track.

 Yang is part of a new generation of young Chinese whose voices regularly rise up online to defend their country’s interests.
-Commonly known as “little pinkos,” these predominantly female, nationalistic web users have garnered attention over the past year for actions like condemning Lady Gaga’s meeting with the Dalai Lama and demanding an apology from an Australian Olympic gold medalist after he called Chinese rival Sun Yang a “drug cheat.”
+Commonly known as “little pinkos,” these predominantly female, nationalistic web users have garnered attention over the past year for actions taken against foreigners.

 While at university, Yang became a member of her school’s Model United Nations Society.
 Her experience encouraged her to join the China Alliance of Campus International Societies (CACIS), and she eventually served as the organization’s president for a year.
 CACIS also gave her the opportunity to visit China’s Ministry of Foreign Affairs and attend political gatherings in Beijing.